 4. Berlin Christmas Market

 Berlin has over 60 Christmas markets, which means you’re spoiled for choice in Germany’s capital when it comes to yuletide joy.
-You can click here for a full map of them.
+Click here for my full guide to Berlin Christmas Markets!

 From markets with royal backdrops like at the Schloss Charlottenburg to a Christmas rodeo and design market, you’re bound to find someplace unique to chug your gluhwein.
 What’s especially wonderful about the Christmas markets in Berlin though is that some are open past Christmas, including the most famous one in the city: the Christmas Market in the Gendarmenmarkt.
 Click here for a full list of Berlin Christmas markets for this year, along with dates!